 Bury Council will investigate all complaints of ASB regardless of tenure.
-This means that if the person perpetrating the behaviour resides in a property that is owned by them, are private rented through a RSL or it is owned by Bury Council, the case will be investigated in the same way.
+This means that if the person perpetrating the behaviour resides in a property that is owned by them, are private rented through a Registered Social Landlord or it is owned by Bury Council, the case will be investigated in the same way.

-However, note that this does not include Housing Associations whereby the HA has its own ASB Team to undertake the investigation.
+However, note that this does not include Housing Associations whereby the Housing Association has its own ASB Team to undertake the investigation.
 Support from Bury Council can be offered on a case-by-case basis.

-When either the person experiencing ASB or the perpetrator of ASB is a tenant of a property managed by a Housing Association e.g. Irwell Valley Homes, Places for People, Springs TMC, the report of ASB should be made to the relevant organisation and will be dealt with under their ASB policy.
-It would usually be the case that these investigations would be led by the housing provider however in some cases Bury Council may support the investigation.
+When either the person experiencing ASB or the perpetrator of ASB is a tenant of a property managed by a Housing Association e.g. Irwell Valley Homes, Places for People, Springs Tenancy Management Company, the report of ASB should be made to the relevant organisation and will be dealt with under their ASB policy.
+It would usually be the case that these investigations would be led by the housing provider.